A Guide to Digital Transformation

 It’s better to keep growing and learning along the way than attempting ONE BIG LEAP in an attempt to satisfy everyone.
 Experience has shown the best way to build apps is to start small and ‘fail-fast’ by adopting a prototyping approach.

-Modern businesses are adopting FUSION TEAMS to bridge between THE BUSINESS and IT SKILLS.
-It means your apps can be developing in workshops using near-real-time design methods.
+Modern businesses are adopting FUSION TEAMS to bridge between the business and IT skills It means your apps can be developed in workshops using near-real-time design methods.

 Section 3 – Factors to consider